chloeli/beintoo-android-sdk/README.md

 Integrate with an existing application
 -----------

 To use Beintoo in your applications you you will need to add a reference to the BeintooSDK project.
-To do this open the properties window for your app (File -> Properties), select the Android item from the list, then press the Add... button in the Library area and select the Beintoo SDK project created above.
+To do this open the properties window for your app (__File__ -> __Properties__), select the Android item from the list, then press the __Add…__ button in the Library area and select the Beintoo SDK project created above.

-Once the Beintoo SDK is referenced you need to modify the app manifest.xml You need to add this permissions
+Once the Beintoo SDK is referenced you need to modify the app __manifest.xml__ You need to add this __permissions__
 <code>
 <uses-permission android:name="android.permission.INTERNET" />
 <uses-permission android:name="android.permission.READ_PHONE_STATE" />